 1. Use the scroll bars on the right side and bottom to access the entire worksheet.

 3. To start, read the problem carefully and find the key wording about the claim to decide what its math operator is.
-Then use the drop-down menu found by clicking on the orange cell B10.
+Then use the operator drop-down menu found by left-clicking on the orange cell B10.

 4. For some problems, you will be given the number of successes (Yesses) found in a survey instead of the survey proportion, p-hat.
 Use the table in Part 1b and enter the number of success in the blue cell E11.
 Then, copy the value for p-hat and enter it in blue cell B5.